openhwgroup/core-v-mcu/fpga/README.md

 ## Modifications to Pulpissimo to instantiate CV32E40P

 The procedure above will install the Pulpissimo environment with the RI5CY core.
-To replace RI5CY with CV32E40P, the following modifications should be made:
+To replace RI5CY with CV32E40P, the following modifications should be made (the $PULP variable refers to your location of the core-v-mcu source directory):

 1. Download the cv32e40p source: project from [here](https://github.com/openhwgroup/cv32e40p) and copy to $PULPISSIMO/ips/
 ```